Skip to main content

 Our idea of the morning commute is the parade of cars up the Whitewater Ski Hill Road, but you won’t find eight lanes of gridlock on smog-filled highways here.
 Our idea of traffic at a standstill is waiting for the rope to drop for fresh tracks in the Currie Bowl, but you won’t find any road rage there.
 Our morning workouts are a few laps of our favourite runs before casually making our way to the office at noon.
 Good for the body, great for the soul.

 Above all, we’re here for the sense of community.
 We cherish the laid back vibes, relaxed lifestyle and easy-going personalities of the region.
-From the business owners who are cool with employees taking the morning off to ride to retirees who log more days in a season than most have in their life, we all make the Kootenay a special place to be.
+From the business owners who are cool with employees taking the morning off to ride fresh powder to retirees who log more days in a season than most have in their life!
+Learn more about our authentic Kootenay “mountain culture”.

 Related Stories